 - Turn off Do Not Disturb and Sleep Mode (if available) on your phone and Fitbit.
 When you use the Do Not Disturb setting on your phone, you don’t receive notifications.

-- For Fitbit band models like Charge and Inspire, hold the side button, and go to the control menu.
+- For Fitbit band models like Ace, Charge, and Inspire Series, hold the side button or buttons, and go to Quick Settings.

-- For Fitbit smartwatches like the Sense, Versa, or Ionic, swipe to see your Quick Settings options.
+- For Fitbit smartwatches like the Sense, Versa, or Ionic, and the Luxe tracker, swipe to see your Quick Settings options.